MGPoirot/web2mp3/README.md

 index (`/src/index/index.sqlite3`, a single SQLite database — earlier versions stored one file per tracked URI; if you're upgrading from one of those, run `python src/migrate_index_to_sqlite.py` once to convert your existing history over before running anything else).
+Run `docker compose exec web2mp3 inspect` any time to see how many tracks are processed vs. still pending.
 To avoid these checks, the `--do_overwrite` flag can be passed.
 As a final check before downloading , Web2mp3 checks if the song to be downloaded does not already exist in the music directory.
 It does this by checking if the artist already has a song downloaded containing this song name.